Can your dog be a service dog?

 Friendliness, confidence, trainability

 - How does your dog react to strangers?
-Does you dog want to greet everyone or is he/she a little timid and needs time to warm up to new people?
+Does your dog want to greet everyone or are is he/she a little timid and needs time to warm up to new people?
 How would your dog react if a toddler came running towards him/her?